MerceaOtniel/HybridAlpha/README.md

 -Othello game is updated in order to take a draw into account.

 -this implementation provides means of tracking the progress of the network through the training.
 This info is provided as the number of games won,lost or which resulted in a draw in each epoch against Greedy, Random and Alpha-Beta pruning.
 However, you can turn this feature off.

--the networks in HybridAlpha are as close as possible to those provided by AlphaZero and AlphaGo Zero.
-The only difference is in the shape of the input and output.
-The other project uses very small networks which are unsuitable to learn more complex games, thus not being general enough to be used for all games.
+- this implementation provide complex neural networks that can be used for every game and are capable of learning any game.
+The project mentioned above uses very small networks which are unsuitable to learn more complex games, thus not being general enough to be used for all games.

 # Ways in which this project is different from AlphaZero and AlphaGo Zero: